Остановите войну!

 Strategies of Facebook users in offering condolences on a death anniversary: A case study from Jordan.

-Volume 27, Number 3, 2022
+Volume 27, Number 3, March 2022

 Connected, but are they engaged?
 Exploring young adults' willingness to engage online and off-line. - Michael Saker, Jordan Frith:

-Salient design features that your social media platform needs: The case of online communities of interest. - Candice Vander Weerdt:
+Salient design features that your social media platform needs: The case of online communities of interest. - Candice Vander Weerdt

 Documenting the gender gap in Indian Wikipedia communities: Findings from a qualitative pilot study. - Niels Jörgensen: